 Google Fi

 While Google Fi is not considered a mainstream carrier, it does have some interesting advantages when it comes to finding a data plan for your router.
 Google is a mobile virtual network operator (MVNO) and uses T-Mobile as the carrier for its data-only plans - including working on T-Mobile's 5G network.
-You can sign up for a phone plan on the Flexible Plan that works anywhere in the world for $20 per month and then get up to four data-only SIM cards for free.
-When you use data on Google Fi, you are only charged for actual data used each month across all devices.
-At $10 per gigabyte, the cost is not the cheapest but it is capped at $60 maximum per month.
-Note there is a cap on the amount of high speed data that can be used each month.
-Google also has an Unlimited Plus plan that has higher data limits and also works internationally.
-Google recently lowered the price for this plan to $65 for one line which includes 50GB of data that can be shared with data devices such as routers.
+Start by signing up for a phone plan on the Unlimited Plus plan which works internationally.
+The price for this plan is $65 for one line per month and includes 50GB of high speed data that can be shared with data devices such as routers.
+Once you have that plan established, you can order free SIM cards for your data devices and the data use is pooled across all your devices that use a Google Fi SIM.
+Once you have your account established, using the phone part of the plan is optional.

 So why would you want to use this plan?
 The big attraction of Google Fi is there is no surcharge for using data outside of the US.
 This means you can travel to any other country and use your router and not have to pay more than what you would pay for data in the US.
 It is also one of the easiest plans to sign up for and ordering extra data-only SIMs is easy and again, you can get these at no charge.
 I have used Google Fi SIMs in many different types of data-only devices (e.g. Peplink routers, iPads, PCs with SIM slots, hotspots) in many countries and it always works.
 You just need to be sure to set the APN to "h2g2" on your device.
 One other note.
 I have heard that a) you must sign up for your Google Fi plan in the US and b) you can't install your SIM and only use it in another country.
 The plan is designed for primary use in the US and occasional use in other countries.
 So this is a good plan to have as a backup when other plans do not work, other data plans are too expensive or you want to travel to multiple countries and not worry about swapping out SIMs or incurring roaming charges.

-Since Google Fi runs on T-Mobile's network, we have not seen any compatibility issues or rejected IMEI issues.
+Since Google Fi runs on T-Mobile's network in the US, we have not seen any compatibility issues or rejected IMEI issues.
+It also works very well in Canada and in my experience is the only US carrier plan that works without issues outside of the US.

 Plans for use outside the USA